flaviotruzzi/flaviotruzzi.github.io/_posts/2016-03-14-getting-started-with-spark.markdown

 enablePlugins(JavaAppPackaging)
 {% endhighlight %}

-We are just defining the name of our project `spark-seed` and our dependencies.
+Here we define some basic stuff about our project, such as the name `spark-seed`, the version of our project, the scala version and our dependencies.
-We are using Spark 1.6.0 (`spark-core`), we also added the `spark-testing-base` that contains have some utilities to facilitate our testing environment.
+We are using Spark 1.6.0 (`spark-core`), and we also added the `spark-testing-base` that contains some utilities to facilitate our testing environment.

 The last line is enabling the `SBT Native Packager` plugin that we are going to setup right now ;)